 Every team has Dante, Deadpool, and/or Wolverine in it.
 EVERY.
 Freaking.
 Team.
 Dante and Deadpool are particularly used by new players because they share similar mechanics, as is X-23 due to button bashing as she's so quick.
 Wolverine is more likely to be used by more advanced players who can pull out ridiculous combos with him.

 You can also expect the ridiculously powerful Akuma, or the ridiculously fast and strong Wesker to frequent a large number of teams as well.

 There're quite a few Phoenixes in high level play.

 As well as a decent amount of Zero and Sentinel players.
 However, the number of Sentinel players did drop when a patch nerfed his health (formerly the highest in the game at 1.3 million; for reference, most of the other characters rank in somewhere between 1 mil and 850K) down to 910K.

 They nicknamed the game "Sentinel vs. Sentinel 3, Fate of Two Sentinels." and made this◊

 The BlazBlue series has Ragna and Jin, the two main rival characters.
-They aren't particularly overpowered — in Calamity Trigger, Nu-13 is far superior to both of them, and in Continuum Shift the whole cast is pretty well balanced.
-Still, players go through the tutorial for the first time with Ragna, and they both have plenty of easily spammable moves with few drawbacks.
+They aren't particularly overpowered — in Calamity Trigger, Nu-13 is far superior to both of them, and in Continuum Shift, Litchi and Bang were in no way hard to find online.

 In terms of mechanics, expect to see just about every Ragna and Noel use the Stylish (combos are performed automatically) style.
 You'll be seeing a lot of the same combo from the both of them.